JonathanSchubert/transcribe-analyse-video/README.md

 # transcribe-analyse-video

-Small POC of how to automatically transcribe voices in video/audio files to text and then analyzing the text data.
+Small POC to show how to automatically transcribe voices in video/audio files to text and then analyzing the text data.

 Motivation/Idea:
 In this years keynote of Googles main event, buzzwords like "AI" and "machine learning" were used a lot.